 - large head circumference at birth (usually above the 97th percentile) 5

 - excessive growth in the first years of life

-- craniofacial dysmorphisms such as dolichocephaly, prominent forehead, hypertelorism, epicanthic folds, flat nasal bridge, down-slanting palpebral fissures, high arched palate, premature eruption of teeth and pointed chin 6
+- craniofacial dysmorphisms such as dolichocephaly, prominent forehead, hypertelorism, epicanthic folds, flat nasal bridge, down-slanting palpebral fissures, high arched palate, the premature eruption of teeth and pointed chin 6

-- mental retardation and developmental delay
+- intellectual disability and developmental delay

 It is an autosomal dominant syndrome with the majority of cases being described as sporadic 5.